 Jack passed away.
 Pearl couldn’t leave their house, it wouldn’t feel right.
 So, five times since Jack died she alone gave out candy on Halloween and five times she gave bags of pecans to Howdy Doody.

-At 94 years old Pearl’s daughters became adamant that at her age she had to come live with them – they would take turns having her year by year.
-Until I die, Pearl thought to herself staring at the ‘For Sale’ sign puncturing her yard outside on her last Halloween at the old house.
+At 94 years old Pearl’s daughters became adamant that at her age she had to come live with them – they would take turns having her year by year – until I die, Pearl thought to herself staring at the ‘For Sale’ sign puncturing her yard outside.
+It was her last Halloween at the old house.
 Oh well, Pearl thought, the grandchildren are grown and have families of their own – maybe it will be good for all of us.

 The doorbell rang and Pearl cautiously handed out candy from her bowl simultaneously leaning on her now dependent cane.
 She smiled at each tiny face as she doted and admired the costumes and the regalia.
 As the sunlight faded and darkness began, the trick-or-treaters started to dwindle until after many minutes she knew they were done.

 She sat on her old porch swing holding the bag of pecans and peered out into the night.
 After what seemed like a long time she heard footsteps and saw the broad smile sitting perched at the top of a black leather jacketed figure.
-Howdy Doody climbed the stairs with ease as always.
+Howdy Doody climbed the stairs with his usual ease.
 He pocketed the bag of pecans as Pearl handed them to him smiling, tears in her eyes.

-He took them saying his usual thank you then glanced out into the yard.
+He took them saying his usual thank you then glanced out into the yard where the For Sale sign rocked gently in the light breeze.
 He turned back toward her fishing in his jean pocket.
 I have something to give you, he said as he slipped something in her worn gnarled hand.
 Happy Halloween he said then turned and walked down the stairs, out into the yard, and faded as he entered the street.

 Over the next four years Pearl alternated between daughters’ houses, one year here the next year there.
 As her body began to decline and related aches and pains took over she would think about how grateful she was for all the years she had.
 Over and over she validated her life.
 She was grateful for the all the time she had with Jack, her daughters and her grandchildren, grateful for her friends, and grateful for her time in her not-so-big house with its welcoming front porch.